 Checkpoint 1: Central Lake Thurston Park Pavilion by near playground – parking is along streets – 8:45 AM

 No problem.
-Thanks to Shanty Creek Resorts, we have an emergency shuttle to get you back to your car.
+We have an emergency shuttle to get you back to your car.
 You will need to leave your boat and come back for it right away.
 Our volunteers are not responsible for equipment left and not picked up immediately.

 There is no camping along the route.
 We list local lodging options on our website and lodging specials available to paddlers during the Festival weekend.